 3. Refrigeration Unit Problems

 While temperature-controlled shipping trailers and containers are typically very reliable, there’s always the chance that a refrigeration unit problem may occur.
-This can happen for a variety of reasons, such as operator error, unit or equipment problems, and even long delays in transit.
+This can happen for various reasons, including operator error, unit or equipment issues, and prolonged transit delays.

-Depending on the time of year you’re shipping can also have an impact on the refrigeration unit.
+Depending on the time of year, you’re shipping can also have an impact on the refrigeration unit.
 That’s because when it’s hot outside, the unit will run longer and use fuel faster to keep the items inside cool.
-The driver may have to stop more frequently to refuel, which could lead to longer transit times.
+The driver may need to stop more frequently to refuel, which could result in longer transit times.
 Be sure to factor in which areas of the United States your shipment may cross during its transportation.

 What You Can Do to Avoid This Refrigerated Shipping Mistake

-You don’t want to discover that your shipment was damaged or deemed unusable due to refrigeration unit problems.
+You don’t want to discover that your shipment was damaged or deemed unusable due to problems with the refrigeration unit.
 Being prepared and proactive before you ship is the key.
 Here are some best practices to help you avoid this issue:

 2. Issues with Temperature-Controlled Docking Facilities

 If you’re shipping your freight LTL, your shipment will share space on the trailer with other shippers’ cargo.
-Additionally, LTL shipments make several stops at different carrier terminals before they reach their final destination.
-That means that your freight will likely be unloaded and reloaded from the refrigerated unit and into another refrigerated unit multiple times, which could mean that your freight may sit inside a terminal while waiting to be transferred.
+Additionally, LTL shipments make multiple stops at various carrier terminals before reaching their final destination.
+That means your freight will likely be unloaded and reloaded from one refrigerated unit into another numerous times, which could result in your freight being stored inside a terminal while waiting to be transferred.

 What You Can Do to Avoid This Refrigerated Shipping Mistake